 We can tailor make therapists' responsibilities based on their preferences and schedules.
-Usually people take call one week every six weeks more or less.
+Usually, people take call one week every six weeks, more or less.
 During that week, a therapist usually receives one or two referrals.
-We try to respond to Gls who are stationed anywhere in the U.S. and also at times in Europe and even Afghanistan or elsewhere.
+We try to respond to GIs who are stationed anywhere in the U.S. and also at times in Europe and even Afghanistan or elsewhere.
 Most of the contacts between therapists and clients are by phone, Skype, or FaceTime.
 Before a therapist contacts a client, an intake volunteer clarifies the objectives and completes an interview that includes brief diagnostic instruments (PHQ and PTSD checklist), which provide validated mental health and substance use diagnoses and also help estimate risks of suicide and violence.
-The therapist tries to meet the client's needs as stated by the client and the counselor from the GI Rights Hotline who initially referred the client to us.
-Usually the therapist talks with the client 2 or 3 times by phone, confirms the diagnoses and risks, provides brief therapy, and when needed writes an assessment (with the help of templates we have developed) that can assist with discharge proceedings, reassignment, obtaining further physical and/or mental health services, and so forth.
-For some clients, our therapists try to assist in finding civilian-sector therapists locally who can continue to work with the clients over a longer period of time.
+The therapist tries to meet the client's needs as stated by the client and GI Rights Hotline counselor who initiated the referral for support.
+Usually the therapists virtually communicates with the client 2-3 times, confirms the presenting problems and concerns from the intake documents, crisis intervention (if needed), conducts an clinical assessment, provided short-term, brief therapy, and if requested, produces clinical documentation (psychological assessment templates provided by CMRN) that can assist with other designated physical and mental conditions discharge, VA discharge review boards, VA disability compensation claims, and so forth.
+For some clients, our therapists try to assist in finding local civilian therapists who can deliver long-term care and treatment.

-Our therapists generally find these experiences extremely gratifying, as very fragile and high-risk GIs transform favorably when they obtain services that they have not been able to receive in the military.
+Our therapists generally find these experiences extremely gratifying, as very fragile, and high-risk GIs transform favorably when they obtain services that they have not been able to receive in the military.